-The average number of employees increased by 10%, from 91 to 100 during the year.
-This was due to an increased number of software developers engaged in the research and development of the Group's next generation fleet management tools.
+The average number of employees continued to increase by a further 16% (2020: 10%), from 100 to 116 during the year.
+This was due to an increased number of software developers engaged in the research and development of the Group's next generation fleet management tools as well as the enhancement in our testing department.
 Having high quality teams in place is essential to attain the company's business strategies.